 The amount of theobromine in chocolate varies significantly with the cocoa content of the chocolate.
 The darker the chocolate, the higher the cocoa content, and the greater the theobromine concentration.
 In other words, the darker the chocolate, the greater the risk to your pets.

-How do I know if my dog ate a toxic amount of chocolate?
+How do you know if your dog ate a toxic amount of chocolate?

 NOTE: These are rough estimates and levels of toxicity based on the type of chocolate your dog has eaten, how much of it they've eaten, and your dog's weight.
 There are other factors involved in knowing if the chocolate your dog just ate will cause serious problems.
 If there is ever any doubt, the best thing you can do is call your veterinarian, your local Animal ER, or one of the dedicated animal-specific poison control hotlines.